Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 Like in water, inverse beta decay dominates the event rates.
 Compared to water, scintillator offers better background discrimination and better energy resolution.
-Spallation and invisible muons \footnote{Backgrounds, of cosmogenic nature are present in scintillator, but reducible to low levels; see \textcite{Wurm:2007cy}.} are distinguished, for the most part, from inverse beta decay because the latter is accompanied by a gamma ray from the neutron capture on a free proton, $n(p,d)\gamma$.
-The coincident positron can be detected with energy resolution up to six times better than water: $\Delta/{\rm MeV}= 0.10 \sqrt{E_e/{\rm MeV}}$, i.e., about 2\% at 20 MeV \cite{Wurm:2007cy}.
+Spallation and invisible muons \footnote{Backgrounds, of cosmogenic nature are present in scintillator, but reducible to low levels; see \cite{Wurm:2007cy}.} are distinguished, for the most part, from inverse beta decay because the latter is accompanied by a gamma ray from the neutron capture on a free proton, $n(p,d)\gamma$.
+The coincident positron can be detected with energy resolution up to one order of magnitude better than water: $\Delta/{\rm MeV}= 0.03 \sqrt{E_e/{\rm MeV}}$, i.e., less than 1\% at 20 MeV \cite{An:2015jdp}.
 The same scaling to Mt mass as water detectors does not appear realistic, however.
 Thus, scintillator detectors might be ultimately limited by low statistics (sec. \ref{scintgad}).